TyGosley/HTML-CSS-Code-Refactor/README.md

 # Module-1-Challenge

+## User Story
+AS A marketing agency

+I WANT a codebase that follows accessibility standards

+SO THAT our own site is optimized for search engines

+## Acceptance Criteria
+GIVEN a webpage meets accessibility standards

+WHEN I view the source code

+THEN I find semantic HTML elements

+WHEN I view the structure of the HTML elements

+THEN I find that the elements follow a logical structure independent of styling and positioning

+WHEN I view the image elements

+THEN I find accessible alt attributes

+WHEN I view the heading attributes

+THEN they fall in sequential order

+WHEN I view the title element

+THEN I find a concise, descriptive title

 ## Description

 To improve the quality of the webpage as well as clean up the code.
 It was also done with accessibility standards in mind.
 Using semantilc HTML elements and organizing the CSS properties, the webpage is more tidy, consolidated, and all functions work.